 Heavy plastic bags are a cheap and simple option to avoid water woes.
 Load your clothes and other water-unfriendly gear into a trash compactor bag before packing, then push out as much air as you can and tie the bag off with a loose knot.
 (If your backpack has a separate sleeping bag compartment, you can use a smaller trash bag to line the inside of that instead.

 Want to master this and other essential backpacking skills?
-Sign up for our Backpacking 101 online course with AIM Adventure U and learn how to prepare for and enjoy your next trip on the trail.
+Sign up for our Backpacking 101 online course today and learn how to prepare for and enjoy your next trip on the trail by signing up for Outside+.